CUBRID/cubrid-manual/en/api/pdo.rst

 Predefined Constants
 --------------------

 The constants defined by CUBRID PDO driver are available only when the extension has been either compiled into PHP or dynamically loaded at runtime.
 In addition, these driver-specific constants should only be used if you are using PDO driver.
-Using driver-specific attributes with another driver may result in unexpected behaviour.
+Using driver-specific attributes with another driver may result in unexpected behavior.

 The `PDO::getAttribute() <http://docs.php.net/manual/en/pdo.getattribute.php>`_ function may be used to obtain the **PDO_ATTR_DRIVER_NAME** attribute value to check the driver if your code can run.